 - Pond Yacht II — $169, includes material to finish the boat other than sails, fittings, and electronics.
 (Not available for pre-purchase to Pond Yacht I students)

 Note: This is a six-day course ending Saturday afternoon.

-In this course each student will build his/her own pond yacht.
-This type of small boat originated in 1932 using minimal design requirements of 50″ LOA and 800 sq in of sail.
-The class is still actively sailed today under the guidance of the U.S. Vintage Model Yacht Group.
+In this course each student will begin the construction of his/her own pond yacht.
+This type of small boat originated in 1932 using minimal design requirements of 50″ LOA and 800 square inches of sail.
+The class of boat known as Vintage Marblehead (VM) is still actively sailed today under the guidance of the U.S. Vintage Model Yacht Group.
 When fully rigged the boat is over 7′ tall, which makes it quite impressive from shore.
 The boat can be easily dismantled for transport.

-The course boat NORUMBEGA was designed by Thom McLaughlin, and its name is derived from the Downeast area of Maine where WoodenBoat School is located.
+The course boat NORUMBEGA was designed by former instructor Thom McLaughlin.
 Construction of this pond yacht will pleasantly challenge and inform students in planking practices similar to those used in building full-sized boats.
 Students will make decisions based on blueprints and developing an eye for form.
 During this week, the boat will be planked, faired, and the fin and rudder will be fabricated.
-Bruce will also discuss the steps that follow to complete the boat — decking, rigging, electronic installation, and painting.
+Bruce will also discuss the steps that follow to complete the boat—decking, rigging, electronic installation, and painting.

-Students who have started construction of their model in previous years at WoodenBoat School are also welcome to participate in this course to finish their boat.
+Students who have started construction of their VM model in previous years at WoodenBoat School are also welcome to participate in this course to finish their boat.
 This week will be an excellent opportunity for further guidance.
-This will also allow those just beginning their boat to view firsthand the final steps in construction.
+This will provide inspiration to those individuals just beginning their boat and to view firsthand the final steps in construction.

 Bruce Richter taught a great course.
 I liked that he checked our work each evening and made note of our mistakes to correct the next day.
 He pulled together regular meetings to discuss theory.
 I especially enjoyed the pond yacht history lesson!
 Great teaching skills.
 Great personality and a sense of humor.”